glockasaur/ProductionLineTrackerProject/README.md

 -   Use a controller for almost all code.
 -   In the Product Line tab, for the Add Product button event handler, add code to insert a product into the database
     -   You could hard code this statement (for now) or build from the user interface, like `INSERT INTO Product(type, manufacturer, name) VALUES ( 'AUDIO', 'Apple', 'iPod' );` See [JDBC - Insert Records Example](https://www.google.com/url?q=https%3A%2F%2Fwww.tutorialspoint.com%2Fjdbc%2Fjdbc-insert-records.htm&sa=D&sntz=1&usg=AFQjCNHuTo0mo6fnSqkICMWOAf1_-YINHQ)
-    -   To avoid a FingBugs error, use a Prepared Statement.
+    -   To avoid a FindBugs error, use a Prepared Statement.
 See [JDBC PreparedStatement](http://www.google.com/url?q=http%3A%2F%2Ftutorials.jenkov.com%2Fjdbc%2Fpreparedstatement.html&sa=D&sntz=1&usg=AFQjCNHudvfsvi60EPJ3NYo9vrUTh9wA1g)
     -   For now, every time a product is added to the database, output the full list of products to the console.
 -   In the Produce tab, for the ComboBox
     -   Populate with values 1-10 in an [_initialize_ method](https://www.google.com/url?q=https%3A%2F%2Fdocs.oracle.com%2Fjavase%2F8%2Fjavafx%2Fapi%2Fjavafx%2Ffxml%2Fdoc-files%2Fintroduction_to_fxml.html%23controllers&sa=D&sntz=1&usg=AFQjCNG4hDHXzG52UWyZa9Qo9_EznSi24Q) in the Controller